top of page

 The catalyst for this change is our need to tackle climate change, a will to lower the carbon emissions associated with our activities on our road to net zero.
 But there is a big caveat here.
 Unless infrastructure owners, and the companies who serve them, are focussed on whole life carbon, we are at risk of moving in the wrong direction.

-Just because a material or product has lower embodied carbon up to the point it is installed, does not mean it will lead to the lowest embodied carbon over a road’s whole life.
+Just because a material or product has lower embodied carbon up to the point it is installed, doesn’t mean it will lead to the lowest embodied carbon over a road’s whole life.
 The first principle of a circular economy is that resources should be kept in use for as long as possible.

 Take pothole repair as an example.
-One system may have less embodied carbon than another up to the point at which the repair is made, but if that repair only lasts for half the time of the other method, there will be carbon gains not carbon savings.
+One system may have less embodied carbon than another up to the point at which the repair is made, but if that repair only lasts for half the time of the other method, there will be carbon gains rather than carbon savings.
 We need to be looking at whole life carbon, hand-in-hand with whole life cost, if we really want to make the necessary progress.

 As National Highway’s number one contractor in terms of road length, with contracts in areas 7, 10 and 12 and a specialist inspection and maintenance contract for the Severn Bridges and Avonmouth, Amey is working hard to develop ‘right first time’, carbon considered repair regimes.
-Thermal Road Repairs’ technology is part of that.
-We used it for the first time on the strategic network in 2021 to fix a pothole on the M1 that kept opening up.
-It worked – and the bonus is that it is lower carbon than other repair methods.

 Of course, there are hurdles to clear before we get to that point.
 Can we find a way to reduce the cycle time for a right-first-time repair system and move away from temporary emergency repairs?
-Or could we justify delaying customers by a few more minutes in the pursuit of better whole life carbon outcomes and less overall disruption?
+Or could we justify delaying customers by a few more minutes in the pursuit of better, whole life carbon outcomes and less overall disruption?

-171 views0 comments
+191 views0 comments

 Recent Posts